Gabe-Mitnick/spar-star/README.md

    - add clone, offset (labeled as such)
    - add homing missile teammate
    - invert your controls
+   - mode where swords are velocity vectors
+   - lunar lander mode (with or without gravity)
+   - gravity mode
-1. detect framerate and adapt thrust and friction
+- detect framerate and adapt thrust and friction
-1. add greeting page and simple tutorial
+- add greeting page and simple tutorial
-1. add single-player mode
+- add single-player mode